Welcome to the University of Evansville

 Our home: Evansville is the third-largest city in Indiana, with a metro area population of approximately 300,000.

-• 44 states, 55 countries represented on campus
+• 45 states and 57 countries represented on campus

 Find out more!

 UE students enjoy a rich on-campus experience through Greek life and other student organizations and events, community service opportunities, and leadership development programs.
-Off campus, the city of Evansville and the surrounding area offer such attractions as locally owned restaurants, museums, zoos, nature preserves, and amusement parks.
-Evansville is only three hours from St. Louis and Indianapolis and two from Nashville and Louisville.
+Off campus, the city of Evansville and the surrounding area offer attractionssuch as locally owned restaurants, museums, zoos, nature preserves, and amusement parks.
+Evansville is only three hours from St. Louis and Indianapolis and two hours from Nashville and Louisville.